defencedog/orangepi3b_v2.1/Clone_TFcard_NVME.md

 4. Then drag the capacity to the maximum at the position
 5. `Free space following (MiB)` will be `0`
 6. Then click Apply (green √)

+## Update bootloader
+1. Run `orangepi-config` (or `armbian-install` if you're using armbian)
+2. Select boot options, then select: `Install/Update the bootloader on SPI Flash` (this will be `Install/Update the bootloader on MTD Flash` if using armbian)

+It may take 4 to 5 minutes to finish installing the bootloader.
+Once this is complete, you can remove the SD card and the device will now be able to boot directly from NVMe (SD card is no longer needed -- this is true even if you decide to re-image your NVMe SSD)